 “Part of the problems with the rollout of devices is to make sure that they're being used in the methods intended and that the kids are not sitting in class kind of daydreaming and going off into these other spaces.
 So, really one to one has forced us to reorganize and rethink the way we organize classes, the way we do the setups of the lessons.
 It has really forced us to think differently about instruction.”

-“We’re a one-to-one district.
-I think obviously there’s always a monetary challenge.
-Once you go down that road, it’s not a one-term investment, it’s an investment that you’re going to be making forever unless you choose to discontinue the program.
-We’ve invested significantly in our wifi and devices.
-Professional development is essential because we’ve spent a lot of time this year especially focused on the SAMR model and where our teachers are using the computers in sophisticated manner.
+“We're a one to one district.
+I think obviously there's always a monetary challenge.
+Once you go down that road, it's not a one-term investment, it's an investment that you're going to be making forever unless you choose to discontinue the program.
+We've invested significantly in our wifi and devices.
+Professional development is essential because we've spent a lot of time this year especially focused on the SAMR model and where our teachers are using computers in sophisticated manner.
 The students are using them in a sophisticated manner to support learning.
 That takes some time.
 It takes effort.”

 EducationSuperHighway Tools & Resources - From EducationSuperHighway, free tools and resources to guide schools through finding sustainable and affordable Internet solutions, as well as a National annual analysis on the state of connectivity in America’s K-12 public schools.

 Infrastructure Survey - The CoSN 2017 Infrastructure Survey highlights the progress and the remaining challenges schools face in an effort to increase broadband connectivity and Wi-Fi in classrooms.

 Verizon Innovative Learning Schools - Through VILS, Digital Promise collaborates with Verizon to equip every student and teacher at 100+ select middle schools across America with a tablet and up to a four-year data plan.